Auto Industry Insights—How to Deliver the Ultimate Customer Experience

 Michelle Krebs, executive analyst at AutoTrader, hosted the discussion about the challenges in CX today.
 Rafael Flores also joined to provide his insights as Director of Product Management at Treasure Data.

 So how can your business build experiences that will win customers, now and tomorrow?
-Here are five key takeaways from the automotive leaders—and a glimpse at an industry shifting toward seamless, customer-centric digital experiences, powered by advanced technologies such as customer data platforms (CDPs).
+Here are five key takeaways from the automotive leaders—and a glimpse at an industry shifting toward a seamless, customer-centric digital experience, powered by advanced technologies such as customer data platforms (CDPs).

 #1.
 Serve Risk-Averse Customers by Committing to Digital Experiences

 As pandemic-conscious customers remain wary of entering physical locations, both OEMs and dealers have stepped up their efforts to provide safe, remote alternatives to in-person shopping and service.
 In a recent Frost & Sullivan study, 72 percent of dealers reported a decrease in physical traffic, while 54 percent of OEMs reported an increase in their digital traffic.
 This shift has only sped up the industry’s ongoing effort toward new digital-first experiences.